viictorjs/Refrapy/README.md

 ### Time-terms inversion

-The pick file exported from Refrapick can used directly used as input for a time-terms analysis.
+The pick file exported from Refrapick can be used directly as input for a time-terms analysis.
 An intercation mode can be enabled/disabled for layer assignment by clicking on data points (left mouse button).

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/timeterms_inv1.gif)